Preparing for a Veterinary Career

 The AAVSB doesn’t endorse or recommend any specific program.

-Pass a Certification Exam: NAVLE
+Pass a Licensure Exam: NAVLE

 To become a licensed veterinarian in the United States or Canada, you must pass the North American Veterinary Licensing Examination (NAVLE).